 Each application should include the standardized cover page, which will be automatically generated upon completion of the on-line application.
 Please print a copy of the cover page, sign and attach with the hardcopies to be mailed.
 The cover page should be completed with appropriate demographic information, as requested.
 Please provide an abstract of the current research and a brief explanatory title.
 An institutional official who is responsible for budget oversight must also personally sign the cover page for submission to the Foundation.
 Electronic signatures or copies are not acceptable.

 The full on-line application should include the standardized cover page, description of research, personal statement, three letters of recommendation, budget and curriculum vitae.
 Please also supply a signed original and one copy of the application by mail within two days of completed on-line submission.
-Also include copies of appendix (samples of investigator's and relevant supporting published work).
-On-line applications must be submitted by Wednesday, December 5, 2012 at noon EST. Letters of reference must be submitted together with application.
-Forward an electronic copy by reply email to firstname.lastname@example.org by December 5.
+Be sure to also submit hard copy of appendix (samples of investigator's and relevant supporting published work).
+On-line applications must be completed by Wednesday, December 4, 2013 at noon EST. We request that letters of reference be submitted together with application.
+Forward an electronic copy by reply email to email@example.com by December 4.